PrincetonUniversity/hpc_beginning_workshop/04_cluster_tour/README.md

 ### [Traverse](https://researchcomputing.princeton.edu/systems/traverse)
   Primarily for plasma physics research.
 Supports GPU jobs.
+-->

 ## How to Get Access to Princeton's clusters

+Details on gaining access to a specific cluster can be found on that cluster's dedicated page on the [Research Computing](https://researchcomputing.princeton.edu/) website (found in the Systems submenu).

 All members of Princeton with a netID already have access to Nobel.
 Access to Adroit is available upon request to any Princeton University user.
 Access to the larger systems requires a proposal or sponsorship by a faculty member that is already using it.

 An important note is that the Stellar and Traverse clusters are largely dedicated to astrophysics, plasma physics research, chemical and biological engineering and atmospheric and oceanic sciences.
 Researchers outside those fields who need larger clusters are encouraged to use Della or Tiger.

-Details on gaining access can be found on each cluster's dedicated website page (links above).